On the contribution of the double Drell-Yan process to WW and ZZ production at the LHC: Discussion

 The above value has been measured, but only for the cases of DPS involving at least one gluon in a pair of colliding partons.
-There are at least three reasons why the value of $\sigma_{\rm eff}$ may be significantly lower for the same flavour, opposite-charge and spin quark--antiquark pairs relevant to the $ZZ$ and $W^+W^-$ production processes: \begin{itemize}

-\item The quark--antiquark excitations of the proton involves partons of the same flavour.
-For example, if an $s$-quark takes part in the production of one of the vector bosons, its $\bar{s}$ partner is already present in the wave function of the colliding proton.
+There are at least three reasons why the value of $\sigma_{\rm eff}$ may be significantly lower for the same flavour, opposite-charge and spin quark--antiquark pairs relevant to the $ZZ$ and $W^+W^-$ production processes: \begin{itemize} \item The quark--antiquark excitations of the proton involves partons of the same flavour.
+For example, if an $s$-quark takes part in the production of one of the vector boson, its $\bar{s}$ partner is already present in the wave function of the colliding proton.
 This enhances by a large factor, with respect to the canonical picture in which the PDFs of both partons are considered as uncorrelated, the probability that it may take part in the production of the second vector boson.

-\item The transverse-plane correlation length for the same flavour and opposite charge $q\bar{q}$ pairs is significanly smaller than for the gluon--gluon pairs because of the dominance of the local charge and flavour conserving proton excitations (note that at the hardness scale of the vector-meson pair production processes and for the $x$-region relevant to the Higgs searches there is less than one fixed-flavour $q\bar{q}$-pair excitation per incoming proton, while there is more than $100$ gluon pairs covering uniformly, glueing together, the proton volume.
+\item The transverse--plane correlation length for the same flavour and opposite charge $q\bar{q}$ pairs is significantly smaller than for the gluon--gluon pairs because of the dominance of the local charge and flavour conserving proton excitations --- note that at the hardness scale of the vector-meson pair production processes and for the $x$-region relevant to the Higgs searches, there is less than one fixed-flavour $q\bar{q}$-pair excitation per incoming proton, while there is more than $100$ gluon pairs covering uniformly, glueing together, the proton volume.
 No doubt, the strength of the gluonic DPS must reflect the transverse size of the proton, while DDYP should reflect rather the typical size of a quark--antiquark dipole.

 \item The long-lived $q\bar{q}$ excitations within the proton which do not lead to the significant effects modifying its overall spin involve quarks and antiquarks of opposite spins.
 Collisions of such pairs produce always vector-boson pairs with the total spin equal to zero, as in the case of the Higgs-boson decays. \end{itemize}